lsi-ufcg/safer-reproduction-kit/README.md

 ## Results

+To analyze the data and generate the charts we used in the paper, we used Google colab

-After Post Processing step, we have two final datasets
+After Post Processing step, we have two final datasets for the Open Source experiment:

 -   `results/final-dataset.csv`
 -   `post-processing/calculate-offset-changes/dataset-version-changes.csv`

-To generate the charts we used in the paper, we used Jupyter notebooks

-The `results/analysis.ipynb` notebook consumes `results/final-dataset.csv`
-The `results/analysis-rq4.ipynb` notebook consumes `post-processing/calculate-offset-changes/dataset-version-changes.csv`

-You can find instructions and how to execute the notebooks in `results/notebooks/README.md`
+We also have two more datasets for the Industrial case study

+-   `results/industrials-dataset.csv`
+-   `semver-industrials-dataset.csv`

+To visualize the charts, you can access our [Google Colab](https://colab.research.google.com/drive/1LnnI6AKJszAQsOSphxJrYRV8Bqst3ZBS?usp=sharing) and run the cells in order
+When prompted to upload a csv file, read the comment above the line to know which file to choose

+We also have the notebook in `results/safer-experiments.ipynb`, if you want to run it locally

 # Creating Issues and PRs